Aldair Rodríguez: Binacional

 In 2018 Rodríguez joined club Binacional for the 2018 Torneo Descentralizado.
 At the end of the 2018 season his team finished in the 8th place on the aggregate table and secured the last spot for the 2019 Copa Sudamericana.

 On 5 February 2019, Binacional announces that Rodríguez would remain in the team for the 2019 season.
 Rodríguez had his breakthrough season, he made 32 appearances and scored 11 goals finishing in the top ten goalscorers of 2019 Liga 1, as Binacional celebrated their Liga 1 title victory and the qualification for the 2020 Copa Libertadores.
 However, in the Copa Sudamericana, his team was eliminated in the first round by the Argentine club Independiente.

-On 4 January 2020, Rodriguez renewed his contract with Binaional for the 2020 season.
+On 4 January 2020, Rodriguez renewed his contract with Binacional for the 2020 season.

 On 5 March 2020, he scored the first goal of his team in the historic 2–1 home win over Brazilian club São Paulo in Binacional's Copa Libertadores debut.